Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: Some Complicated Examples

-The pentagon $\alpha^2\beta\gamma\delta$ implies that $\beta$ and $\gamma$ appear the same number of times in the tiling.
-Since among the existing vertices $\alpha\beta\gamma$ and $\alpha\delta^2$, $\beta$ and $\gamma$ always appear the same number of times, they must also appear the same number of times at high degree vertices.
-This implies that among five families of high degree vertices above, either only those with $b=c$ can appear, or at least one with $b<c$ must appear.
+The pentagon $\alpha^2\beta\gamma\delta$ implies that $\beta,\gamma$ appear the same number of times in the tiling.
+Since $\beta,\gamma$ appear the same number of times at existing vertices $\alpha\beta\gamma,\alpha\delta^2$, by Lemma \ref{counting}, we know that, among the five families of high degree vertices above, either only those with $b=c$ can appear, or at least one with $b<c$ must appear.